hlageek/website/content/authors/hlageek_short/_index.md

   link: https://osf.io/szema/

 ---

-Radim Hladík is a researcher at the [Institute of Philosophy](http://www.flu.cas.cz/) of the [Czech Academy of Sciences](http://www.avcr.cz/) (IP CAS) in Prague.
-His research interests span the quantitative studies of science, text analytics, digital humanities, media studies, and scholarly communication.
-He is currently the principal investigator on the [Czech Science Foundation](https://gacr.cz/) project "Funded and Unfunded Research in the Czech Republic: Scientometric Analysis and Topic Modeling" and the coordinator of the [LINDAT/CLARIAH-CZ](https://clariah.lindat.cz/) working group at IP CAS.
-He is also an editor of the [Theory of Science journal](http://teorievedy.flu.cas.cz/index.php/tv) and the chair of the [Czech Association for Digital Humanities](https://www.czadh.cz/).
+I am a researcher at the [Institute of Philosophy](http://www.flu.cas.cz/) of the [Czech Academy of Sciences](http://www.avcr.cz/) in Prague.
+More details are available in the [biography section](../about/).
+In terms of my research interests, I am curious about practices such as scholarly communication or science funding and how they shape scientific communities and knowledge.
+I like to apply computational methods in my work and follow [#RStats](https://twitter.com/search?q=%23RStats) avidly.
+Volunteering for the [Czech Association for Digital Humanities](https://www.czadh.cz/) and promoting open science principles at my workplace.
+Feel free to [reach me here](../contact/).